cjdbarlow/Part-One/protein_metabolism.md

 ---
 ##Footnotes
-[^1]: Ammonia can also be produced in the kidney by the deamination of glutamate in the kidney.
-In this instance it is eliminated directly in urine as ammonia (or ammonium) and does not consume ATP.
+Ammonia can also be produced in the kidney by the deamination of glutamate in the kidney.
+In this instance:
+* It is eliminated directly in urine as ammoniium
+* Does not enter the urea cycle

+--
 ##References
 1. Chambers D, Huang C, Matthews G. Basic Physiology for Anaesthetists.
 Cambridge University Press.
 2015.